ckempke/Blog/docs/blog/runtime_navmesh.md

 OK, _maybe_ we're done.
 Does your game have discrete levels with loading screens or other natural breaks between them?
 Then the code above should work fine for you.
 The fact that the **NavMesh** takes a fairly long time to generate can be "hidden" in the level transition, even an extra second might not be a dealbreaker.

-But how 'bout that floating origin system we were talking about, above—or a game where deformation of the levels (explosions taking out walls, collapsing floors, sliding walls, portcullises, or whatever) can invalidate the **NavMesh** during play, requiring us to rebuild one.
+But how 'bout that floating origin system we were talking about, above—or a game where deformation of the levels (explosions taking out walls, collapsing floors, sliding walls, portcullises, or whatever) can invalidate the **NavMesh** during play, requiring us to rebuild one?

 Well, the above code might still work for you.
 It depends on the complexity (and raw size) of your level, and the frame rate you want to maintain.
 Turn-based games might still be fine.
 Maybe.